shvetsovart/Minesweeper/README.md

 # sapyor

+It's a console game made as a Tinkoff Generation task.

 How to play:

 At first type "New" or "Load" to play a new game or load last game.